Responsible Gaming

 Self-Exclusion Programs

-Most Canadian provinces offer self-exclusion programs that allow individuals to voluntarily ban themselves from casinos.
-These programs are confidential and can be an effective tool for those who need to take a break from gambling.
+Most Canadian provinces offer self-exclusion programs that allow individuals to voluntarily restrict their casino access.
+These programs are confidential and can be an effective tool for those who need to take a break from casino visits.

-Contact your provincial gaming authority or visit your local casino's responsible gaming desk for information about self-exclusion options in your area.
+Contact your provincial gaming authority or visit any casino's guest services desk for information about self-exclusion options in your province.